Seok Young Hong

 tradeoff (with Oliver Linton).
 Awarded the Smith/Rayleigh-Knight Prize on an earlier version.

 Journal of Econometrics 219, (2020).
-[Paper Link]
+[Paper]

 • Estimating the Quadratic Covariation Matrix for Asynchronously observed high frequency